 Adobe has disabled the activation server for CS2 products, including Acrobat 7, because of a technical issue.
 These products were released more than seven years ago, do not run on many modern operating systems, and are no longer supported.

 Adobe strongly advises against running unsupported and outdated software.
 The serial numbers below should only be used by customers who legitimately purchased CS2 or Acrobat 7 and need to maintain their current use of these products.Adobe Inc.

-Then check the acceptance box, then pick your language in the list below it to find Photoshop CS2 in your language.
-If Photoshop CS 2 is not there, you can always find the English version at the top of the list.
+Check the acceptance box, then pick your language in the list below it to find Photoshop CS2 in your language.
+If Photoshop CS2 is not there in your language, you can always find the English version at the top of the list.
 Download the Win version and copy the serial number that is shown right next to it.

 Step 3.
 Prepare a virtual station